brendancooley/tpsp/tpsp.md

 # Introduction

 Military power holds a central position in international relations (IR) theory.
 Governments exist in a state of anarchy — there is no world authority tasked with preventing the use of violence in settling policies disputes between them.
 As a result, powerful governments can employ force against others to secure more favorable policy outcomes.
 This does not necessarily imply that international relations are uniquely violent, however.
 Threatened governments can adjust their policy choices to accommodate the interests of the powerful, avoiding costly conflict [@Brito1985; @Fearon1995].
 This setting raises an inference problem — do observed policies reflect the preferences of the governments that adopted them, or the military constraints of the anarchic international system?

 In this paper, I propose and implement a method to assess the effect of military power on trade policy choices.
 Trade is a natural issue area in which undertake such an investigation.
 For a variety of reasons, governments' endeavor to protect their home market to some extent.
 Governments also seek access to foreign markets [@Grossman2016].
 These preferences put governments into conflict with one another -- each would like to erect some barriers to imports while dismantling barriers to trade abroad.
 Given dictatorial power, governments would protect their home market and enforce openness elsewhere.
 Moreover, aggregate policy-induced trade frictions are large [@Cooley2019b] and have large effects on the distribution and level of welfare within and across countries [@Autor2013; @Costinot2015; @Goldberg2016].
 These effects may be particularly salient for politically influential groups [@Grossman1994; @Osgood2017].
 Governments therefore have incentives to use force to shape trade policy abroad to their liking.
 Historically, they have been willing to fight wars to realize such goals [@Findlay2007].

 Assessing the effect of military power on trade policy requires imagining what policy choices governments would have made in the absence of coercion.
 In a coercion-free world, policies reflect preferences.
 If we observe policies, we can learn something about the preferences of the actors that adopted them.
 When coercion is possible, however, weaker governments must consider the effect of their policy choices on the powerful.
 If a particular policy choice harms a threatening government enough, it can choose to impose an alternative policy by force.
 Recognizing this threat, weaker governments adjust their policies to avoid war.
-In an anarchic world, policies may be determined by both power and preferences.
+In an anarchic world, policies are jointly determined by both power and preferences.

 I proceed in three steps to untangle power and preferences as determinants of trade policies.
 First, I model a coercive international political economy in which governments propose trade policies, observe others proposals, and choose whether or not to fight wars in bids to modify these.
-The model's equilibrium depends on a vector of parameters governing governments' preferences for protectionism and the effectiveness of military coercion.
-I then estimate these parameters by minimizing the distance between the model's predictions and observed policies.
+The model's equilibrium depends on a vector of parameters governing governments' preferences for protectionism and costs of war, which in turn depend on the military strengths of potential belligerents and the geographic distance between them.
+I then estimate these parameters by minimizing the distance between the model's predictions and observed policies in 2011.
 Finally, I answer the question posed here: how does military coercion affect trade policy?
 With estimates for the model's parameters in hand, this question can be answered by a simple counterfactual experiment — eliminate governments' military capacity, and recalculate the model's equilibrium.
 The difference between counterfactual equilibrium policies and the factual policies represents the net effect of military coercion on trade policy.

+I find that there are increasing returns to military advantage in international trade policy bargaining.
+Governments that are militarily powerful are estimated to enjoy lower costs of war, which they exploit to coerce policy concessions from their trade partners.
+In this sense, military might is a force for trade liberalization, inducing reductions in barriers to trade that governments would be unwilling to undertake in the absence of coercion.
+These reductions in barriers to trade stimulate international economic exchange.
+Counterfactually eliminating militaries results in a 38.6 percent reduction in the value of international trade.
+I estimate that the effectiveness of military coercion does not degrade across space -- in fact, governments are estimated to enjoy lower average costs of war against geographically distant adversaries.
+This may reflect the peculiarities of war in the era under study, in which geographic distance represents a minimal impediment to the projection of power.

-Within the coercive international political economy, governments choose trade policies to maximize a country-specific social welfare function.
+In the model, governments choose trade policies to maximize a country-specific social welfare function.
 Each government's trade policy is a set of taxes, one for each importing country, imposed on imports.
 Notably, trade policies can be discriminatory, affecting certain source countries disproportionately.
 A model of the international economy connects trade policy choices to social welfare.^[The model of the international economy is a variant of the workhorse model of @Eaton2002. @Costinot2015 study a broader class of structural gravity models that connect trade frictions (such as trade policy) to trade and welfare outcomes.]
-Each government is endowed with military capacity which can be employed in wars against other governments.
-Winning a war allows the victor to choose the trade policy of the defeated government.
-Counterfactual wars constrain threatened governments and affect their trade policy choices.
-The effectiveness of coercion, or governments' ability to project power, depends on the geographic distance between potential adversaries.
+After observing trade policies, governments may choose to fight wars against other governments in order to impose free trade.
+The threat of war constrains threatened governments and affects their trade policy choices.
+The costs of war depend on the potential bellligerents' relative military strengths' on the geographic distance between them.

 Governments' ideal policies depend on a country-specific parameter governing the ease with which policy distortions are converted into revenues.
 Governments' ability to influence the choices of others depends on the effectiveness of power projection over geographic space and the returns to military power preponderance.
 Preferences and the shadow of power are difficult to measure.
 However, researchers do observe proxies of governments' total military strength (military spending) and their trade policy choices.^[I use data on aggregate directed trade policy distoritions from @Cooley2019b, a companion paper to this study.
 These data are discussed in more detail below.]
 The model maps military strength and power and preference parameters to policy choices.
 With information about total military strength, I show that the model can be inverted to recover parameters that best explain governments' policy choices.